ibm-cloud-docs/power-iaas/managing_events_logs.md

 ## Customizing the log notification settings
 {: #set-event-logs}

 You can stop the notifications or stop getting notifications from other concurrent users in the same workspace.
-To customize the log notification settings, perform the following steps:
+To customize the log notification settings, complete the following steps:

 1. Access the **Event logs** page from the user interface.
 For more information, see [Accessing the event logs](/docs/power-iaas?topic=power-iaas-manage-event-logs#access-event-logs).
-2. Click **Log notification settings** on the top right corner of the page.
+2. Click **Log notification settings**.
 3. Toggle the **Show notifications based on the settings below** button to on or off based on your requirement.
     | Toggle notification button status |	Description |
     |-----|------|